 You might remember getting pretzel sticks or stickers after your own appointments when you were young, and in this same way, Baby definitely deserves a small reward for braving the appointment.
 Baby‘s pediatrician may provide this reward for you, but if they don’t, it doesn’t hurt to have something tasty or something shiny stashed in your back pocket to offer Baby at the end of the appointment.
 This also gives them something to look forward to after the next visit.

 Another thing to keep in mind is how Baby gets along with the doctor.
 Obviously, some parts of the visit won’t be pleasant no matter who the doctor is.
 But if you don’t feel like the doctor makes it a point to keep Baby relaxed or comfortable, you can always consider bringing Baby to a different doctor next time.
 Once you find someone that Baby likes, you can stick with them for a long time.

 The bottom line

-No matter what you do, you probably won’t have Baby begging you to bring him to the doctor’s waiting room in your free time.
-A little anxiety about visits to the doctor is normal, but you can help Baby develop some peace of mind about these visits, which will encourage him to take care of his health for the rest of his life.
+No matter what you do, you probably won’t have Baby begging you to bring them to the doctor’s waiting room in your free time.
+A little anxiety about visits to the doctor is normal, but you can help Baby develop some peace of mind about these visits, which will encourage them to take care of their health for the rest of their life.